British Columbia operates three business streams:

 - Exploratory visit

-- Discuss proposal with BC PNP officials and register company’s interest to apply
+- Discuss proposal with BC PNP officials and register the company’s interest to apply